 They’re only elevating their own self-worth because they have identified with all these things.
 So, by speaking well of their extended identities they’re actually speaking well of themselves!

 Why do you think an ardent Manchester United fan, when his favorite club wins, says in elation, “Yeah!
 We won!”?
 The very use of the word “We” shows explicitly that something he identifies with won, he won.

 So far we’ve been discussing only positive identities that seek to raise our self-worth.
 But people have negative identities too that, much to their chagrin, tend to decrease their self-worth.

-For instance, a guy who was constantly labelled as “stupid” or “loser” or “nerd” throughout childhood is likely to have these labels as part of his self-concept.
-How he perceives these labels determines, to a great extent, his emotions and behaviour.
+For instance, a guy who was constantly labeled as “stupid” or “loser” or “nerd” throughout childhood is likely to have these labels as part of his self-concept.
+How he perceives these labels determines, to a great extent, his emotions and behavior.

 Identity and emotions

 Once we acquire certain identities, we move in the direction of the identities we like and away from the ones we dislike.
 In other words, we do actions that reinforce our positive identities and avoid actions that reinforce our negative identities.

 Here’s where emotions come into play because the kind of actions that we take are regulated by our emotions.